sunscrapers/djoser/README.md

 ### Reset password confirmation

 Use this endpoint to finish reset password process.
+This enpoint is not a URL which will be directly exposed to your users - you should provide site in your frontend application (cofigured by `PASSWORD_RESET_CONFIRM_URL_URL`) which will send `POST` request to reset password confirmation endpoint.

 #### `POST`